Things to Remember

 Building Content That Won't Break

-The Idea: By making commitments ahead of time, you switch your energy from figuring out what to create to simply carrying out a set task.
+The Idea: Making commitments ahead of time switches your energy from figuring out what to create to simply carrying out a set task.

 The Danger: Your content output becomes dependent on your daily mood and energy levels.